GitHub Copilot’s Pricing Shift: 3 Changes That Will Reshape Developer Tools

 **Q: What are some alternatives to GitHub Copilot?**

-A: Key trends include market concentration around major players, aggressive pricing strategies from smaller competitors, and a growing focus on accessibility for budget-conscious developers.
+A: Key trends include increased market concentration among major players, aggressive pricing strategies from smaller rivals, and a growing emphasis on making tools accessible to all developers.

 Leave a Comment